-A fervent advocate for contemporary music, Mr. Vickerman has conducted numerous premieres including world premieres with Great Noise Ensemble, a ballet with Ballet Fantastique in Eugene, OR and two separate pieces that he commissioned personally and premiered for winds and live electronics.
-In the fall of 2013, Mr. Vickerman conducted the premiere of the “Sgt.
+A fervent advocate for contemporary music, Dr. Vickerman has commissioned works by eminent composers and conducted numerous world premieres with The College of New Jersey Wind Ensemble and Great Noise Ensemble.
+He has also arranged many pieces for winds including Ára Batur by the Icelandic rock band, Sigur Rós, Observer in the Magellanic Cloud by Mason Bates and Craigslistlieder by Gabriel Kahane.
+In the fall of 2013, Dr. Vickerman conducted the premiere of the “Sgt.
 Pepper Project” with Great Noise Ensemble.
 This concert consisted of thirteen premieres, each based off of a track from the famous Beatles album.
 For a concert event entitled “Digital Embrace” at the Peabody Institute, he conducted a concert of wind band music that focused on the use of integrated live electronics.
-His primary conducting instructors include Dr. Edward C. Harris, Stuart Sims, Robert Ponto and Harlan Parker.
+His primary conducting instructors include Dr. Edward C. Harris, Dr. Stuart Sims, Robert Ponto and Dr. Harlan Parker.